What Causes Crawl Space Problems?Crawl Space Articles - JES Explains...

 Summer bring warm weather, sunshine and hurricane season.
 The strong winds can blow water into your crawl space while the heavy rains, coastal flooding and tidal flooding can inundate your crawl space with water.

 Meet the hurricane’s winter cousin, the Nor’easter.
-And just like a hurricane, this storm can create a lot of damage in your crawl space.
-From flooding and extra moisture to expanding the soil, chances are you’ve been left to clean up after a Nor’easter has blown through your town.
+This storm can create a lot of damage in your crawl space.
+From flooding & extra moisture to expanding the soil, chances are you’ve been left to clean up after a Nor’easter has blown through your town.

 On the opposite end of the weather spectrum is drought.
 The hot, dry summers suck moisture from the soil, and your crawl space, which leads to settlement problems.